Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Proposed Method

 \subsubsection{Quantifying Ignorance due to Insufficient Context}

-When there is insufficient context, the unconfoundedness assumption $(\Yzero, \Yone) \perp \T \mid \X$ does not necessarily hold.
-The challenge in this case is to quantitatively express the degree of violation of this conditional independence.
-We follow in the footsteps of recent work by \citet{yadlowsky2018bounds} and \citet{pmlr-v89-kallus19a} who use the Marginal Sensitivity Model (MSM) proposed by \citet{tan2006msm} for this purpose.
+When there is insufficient context, the unconfoundedness assumption $(\Yzero, \Yone) \indep \T \mid \X$ does not necessarily hold.
+The challenge in this case is to quantitatively express the degree of violation of this conditional independence. \citet{yadlowsky2018bounds} formulate a loss function using the sensitivity model of \citet{RosenbaumPaulR2002Os} for this purpose, but this requires fitting a new model every time the belief in the degree of violation changes.
+To overcome this limitation, we follow in the footsteps of \citet{pmlr-v89-kallus19a} who use the Marginal Sensitivity Model (MSM) of \citet{tan2006msm}.

 Let $\et(\x) = \Prob(\T = \ti \mid \X =\x)$ be the \emph{nominal} propensity score, and $\et(\x, \y) = \Prob(\T = \ti \mid \X =\x ,\Yt = \y)$ be the \emph{complete} propensity score.
 The complete propensity, being conditioned on the potential outcome, is by construction both unconfounded and unobserved.
 The MSM supposes that the odds of receiving treatment under the complete propensity $\frac{\et(\x, \y) }{ (1 - \et(\x, \y))}$ for individuals described by $\x$ differs from the odds of receiving treatment under the nominal propensity $\frac{\et(\x) }{(1 - \et(\x))}$ by at most a factor of $\Gamma$.
 That is,